-Situated just 1.5 hrs north of Melbourne, Heathcote has a rich history of gold mining and sheep farming dating back to the 1850's.
+Situated just one and a half hours north of Melbourne on Taungurung country, Heathcote has a rich history of gold mining and sheep farming dating back to the 1850s.
 Situated at an altitude of just over 300 metres, the property lies on 20 acres of undulating hills and rocky outcrops with expansive views to Mount Alexander in the west.
 We discovered the property in August, 2007 while visiting the region for the Heathcote Wine and Food Festival.

 The house was rescued from demolition in the Melbourne suburb of Box Hill and transported in two halves to the property in 2008.
 All the original Art Deco features remained intact and the house has gradually been completely renovated.
 We have also entirely retro fitted the property to be as energy efficient as possible by adding underfloor, wall and ceiling insulation, a roof air extraction system and external wall shading.